-3. STANDARDS OF PERFORMANCE (APS 900417°)
+3. STANDARDS OF PERFORMANCE (APS 900417)

-WOLC adheres to the performance standard of a "sustained pattern of professional competence and effectiveness in each of the categories of performance listed in [APS 900417] Section 5.01a".
-WOLC adopts CHSS's definition of this standard "as continuous or uninterrupted activity, contribution, production, or progress that is supported by annually documented evidence appropriate to the discipline(s) therein".
+Communication Studies adheres to the performance standard of a "sustained pattern of professional competence and effectiveness" in each of the categories of performance listed in APS 900417 5.01a.
+Communication Studies adopts CHSS's definition of this standard "as continuous or uninterrupted activity, contribution, production, or progress that is supported by annually documented evidence appropriate to the discipline(s) therein."

 SHSU APS 900417 establishes performance standards for two ranks: Associate Professor and Professor.
-To aid probationary faculty in their preparation for promotion and tenure, WOLC evaluates their progress toward this goal using the standards established for the rank of Associate Professor (Section 3.1 below).
-In effect, all faculty, regardless of rank, are evaluated according to these performance standards10.
+To aid probationary faculty in their preparation for promotion and tenure, Communication Studies evaluates their progress toward this goal using the standards established for the rank of Associate Professor (Section 3.1 below).
+In effect, all faculty, regardless of rank, are evaluated according to these performance standards.
 Faculty members who choose to pursue optional promotion to the rank of Professor, and those who already hold the rank of Professor, are evaluated according to the criteria outlined in both Section 3.1 and Section 3.2 below.

-3.1 Standards of Performance - All faculty ranks
+3.1 Standards of Performance - Associate Professor